rodorad/platform-wiki-notes/Data-Analysis-with-RStudio-and-H2O.md

   1. Find your data set (by "Title" specified in 1.4. step ) and click on its name to see details.
   1. On details page find "targetUri" field and copy its value to the clipboard.
 ![image](https://raw.githubusercontent.com/trustedanalytics/platform-wiki/master/wikiImages/RStudioAndH2o/06h2oDataset.PNG)
-2. Connect to H2P instance.
+2. Connect to H2O instance.
   1. You will need "internal address", "username" and "password".
-You can find this information on the "DP2 Environments" page on secure wiki.
+You should already have them, acquired in 1. step of "Installing H2O client in RStudio" section.
   1. Connect to H2O by executing such line (remember to change ip address, username and password to these acquired in the previous point):
   ```
   tapH2O = h2o.init("10.10.4.80",  strict_version_check = FALSE, username = "username", password = "p4$sw0rD")